Charlie Blackmon Player Props: Rockies vs. Nationals

-Charlie Blackmon -- 2-for-4 in his last game -- will be in action for the Colorado Rockies versus the Washington Nationals, with Trevor Williams on the hill, on April 8 at 8:10 PM ET.
+Charlie Blackmon -- 1-for-4 in his last game -- will be in action for the Colorado Rockies against the Washington Nationals, with Chad Kuhl on the hill, on April 9 at 3:10 PM ET.

-He strung together two hits (going 2-for-4) in his most recent game against the Nationals.
+He had a one-hit showing in his last game (1-for-4) against the Nationals.

 Charlie Blackmon Game Info & Props vs. the Nationals